Invoca/developer-docs/source/api_documentation/network_integration/promo_numbers/index.rst

   * - tn_prefix_whitelist
     - array of strings
-    - an array of stringified limiters on the boundaries of where to look for local numbers given as npa or npa nxx pairs (ex. [“805”, “805612”])
+    - an array of stringified limiters on the boundaries of where to look for local numbers given as npas (ex. ["805", "212"])

 Endpoint: